tomoeste/zpl-js/README.md

 **ZPL × JS** is for working with the ZPL II barcode label printing language in TypeScript and JavaScript.
 Here are the highlights:

+- **Native JS ZPL parser and renderer** that runs entirely in the browser.
-- A **ZPL code editor for browsers** with highlighting, hover tips, and live preview (see the [Playground](https://tomoeste.github.io/zpl-js/)).
+- **ZPL code editor for browsers** with highlighting, hover tips, and live preview (see the [Playground](https://tomoeste.github.io/zpl-js/)).
-- An **in-browser ZPL printer emulator** via HTTP Post.
+- **In-browser ZPL printer emulator** via HTTP Post.
-- A **React library** to create and print ZPL label templates with dynamic data.
+- **React hooks** to create and print ZPL label templates with dynamic data.

 ### ZPL?